OutSystems/docs-odc/src/eap/configuration-management/custom-domains.md

 ---
-summary: Describes custom domains and how to add and delete them for your apps.
+summary: This article explains how to configure custom domains for apps in OutSystems Developer Cloud.
 tags:
 locale: en-us
 guid: da18534d-84c8-4a52-bca8-85ebb3b1e082